deeplearning4j/deeplearning4j/keras.md

 ![python notebook results](./img/python-notebook-results.png)

+While the results may say "loading Theano", we are actually hijacking Keras methods to make them run on the JVM with Py4J.

 You may run out of memory as the neural net trains locally.
 If that is the case, go to the menu bar of your laptop screen, click on the Docker whale icon, and select Preferences/Advanced.
 There, you can increase the amount of memory allocated to Docker.
 We suggest 8GB if you can spare them.

 ![docker provisioning](./img/docker-provisioning.jpg)

 If you do adjust the amount of memory allocated to Docker, you will need to restart it by clicking on the button on the lower right.